Cruise vocabulary, jargon or lingo – if you’re going on a cruise, you’ll want to be familiar with the cruise terminology

 Recommended reading to prepare for your cruise embarkation day – 15 Cruise Embarkation Day Tips Straight from the Pros

-General Mandatory Safety Drill which is done prior to sailing.
-Note, its not “mustard” drill as you just may hear.
+The muster drill is a mandatory safety drill which is done prior to sailing.
+Note, it’s not “mustard” drill, as you just may hear from other passengers.

-Your assigned emergency meeting location (it will be on your cruise card).
+Your assigned emergency meeting location.
 You’ll likely meet here for your muster drill, but don’t worry, cruise ship crew will help to guide you.